TERMS & CONDITIONS

 We do not guarantee a flight will be operated by any particular aircraft or carrier and changes to aircraft may be necessary.
 We cannot guarantee that the level of service and baggage allowance will be the same in this situation.

-Flights operate with an assigned seating policy, seats will be assigned at check-in.
+Scheduled flights will have online check-in where seats are assigned online.
+Charter flights operate with an assigned seating policy, seats will be assigned at check-in.
 The airport handling agents will endeavour to assign passengers seats together, however this cannot be guaranteed if flights are busy.
 Arriving early for check-in will ensure a larger selection of seats are available.

 Extra legroom seats are offered adjacent to the emergency exit rows.
 Regulations state that emergency exit seats may only be occupied by passengers who are able bodied and over 12 years of age.
 If a passenger has selected an extra legroom seat and does not adhere to these regulations, we reserve the right to reallocate that passenger to another seat, without refund.
 In the event that operational reasons prevent a seat booking being honoured, a full refund of the extra legroom seat fee will be issued within 28 days of claim.